-Artists have an enviable knack of coming up with staggering designs.
+Artists have an enviable knack for coming up with staggering designs.
 Carsten Nicolai is no different.
 In syn chron, he teamed up with his group of architects to design a one of a kind sound, light, and architectural masterpiece.
 It’s unthinkable how Carsten Nicolai conceptualized the rarely talked of art.

 Syn Chron stands as one of the unique artworks from Carsten Nicolai.
 It’s a project that showcases his skills to the nth degree.
-In the art marvel, Nicholai and his team combined skills and ideas raging from electronics, sound art, and design.
+In the art marvel, Nicholai and his team combined skills and ideas ranging from electronics, sound art, and design.
 The outcome; an installation revered as a symbiotic blending of sounds, light, and architecture.

 How it was made

 The masterpiece is a gigantic polyhedron extending to 14 meters with a height and width measuring 4 meters.
-All the material, finishes, interior, and exterior surface designs installations had a motive.
+All the material, finishes, interior, and exterior surface design installations had a motive.
 For strength and image permeation, the crystal design uses a honeycomb structure.
 It features minute-starlike speakers on its surface for sound and display enhancements.
 Dotted images planted on laser projectors emit and amplify light to create a distinguished visual impact.
 The hollow interiors allow for sound resonance, and visitors can enjoy the savory tunes from in or out of the syn chron.

 Sound & Light

 In syn chron, Nicolai observed high tech engineering concepts to attain harmonious pulse sounds and sign waves.
-Perfect squares; a mathematical model, comes to play in designing a sound system to achieve electronic sounds.
-Syn chron comes as a multifunctional piece of art — first, it’s a sculpture, its features, and form are so gripping.
+Perfect squares, a mathematical model, comes to play in designing a sound system to achieve electronic sounds.
+Syn chron comes as a multifunctional piece of art — first, it’s a sculpture, its features and form are so gripping.
 For its beauty, visitors behold it.

 Its exquisite interiors and exteriors combined with the light emissions from the emitters and laser projections provide an unparalleled spectacle.
 Incorporation of sound programming and electro-acoustic technology allowed the syn chron team to achieve installation of the acoustics and ethereal sound tunes.
 After being designed in Germany, Berlin, the syn chron has awed many for its performances.
 It has featured in the SIA congress, Yamaguchi Center for Arts and Media and the Bern Biennale.